liamprescott/Notes/javascript/vanilla.md

 #Vanilla Javascript
-Up and away from jQuery
+Up, up, up and away from jQuery.

+See: http://toddmotto.com/is-it-time-to-drop-jquery-essentials-to-learning-javascript-from-a-jquery-background/ for original article.

 ##DOM Selection